amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 -   BranchOperator - used to create a branch in the workflow.
 -   DummyOperator - used to represent a dummy task.

-There are quite a few other operators which will help you to make an HTTP call, connect to a Postgres instance, connect to slack, etc. You can find more operators [here](https://airflow.apache.org/docs/apache-airflow/stable/python-api-ref.html#operators).
+There are quite a few other operators which will help you to make an HTTP call, connect to a Postgres instance, connect to slack, etc. You can find more operators [here](https://airflow.apache.org/docs/apache-airflow/stable/python-api-ref.html#operators){:target="_blank"}.

-Finally, with the theory done, Let’s do something exciting ie. create our first airflow DAG.
+Finally, with the theory done, Let’s do something exciting i.e. create our first Airflow DAG.
 <br/>
 <br/>
-# Creating our own Airflow DAG.
+# Creating an Airflow DAG.

 As an example, Let's create a workflow that does the following

 1. Check if the URL is available
 2. Fetches some data from an URL
 3. Extract certain fields from it.
-4. Echo the extracted fields into a bash command.
+4. Print the extracted fields using the bash echo command.

 ![Example Airflow DAG](/assets/img/airflow/example_workflow.png)